 This article by Jolyon Jones, SWAN West Midlands, analyses the threat posed to the welfare of children in care in Birmingham by social impact bonds.

 'By the bye,' said Mr. Bumble, 'you don't know anybody who wants a boy, do you?
 A porochial 'prentis, who is at present a dead-weight; a millstone, as I may say, round the parochial throat?
 Liberal terms, Mr. Sowerberry, liberal terms?'From Oliver Twist by Charles Dickens

-We have 61 guests and one member online
+We have 144 guests and 2 members online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE

 You can share every article on this website easily by clicking the icons for Twitter or Facebook at the top of each article.